xliu510/Project_VIP/readme.md

 ## Team 3 Project VIP

-### Topic: Crypto and Stock/Financial District
+### Topic: Crypto and Stock

-Relationship/Rationale: Track exchange rates for Crypto currencies for a given date range and visualize the ATM locations of these Crypto currencies.
+Relationship/Rationale: Track price change for Cryptocurrencies for a given date range and visualize the ATM locations of Cryptocurrencies.

 Design Ideas for Crypto:
-Leaflet Map that will list using markers all of the Crypto ATM’s in the USA and whatever other countries we decide on.
-Map will contain filter to allow users to select any specific Crypto.
-i) Focus on analysis of top ten Cryptocurrencies; Bitcoin, Ethereum, Litecoin, Ripple, Stellar, EOS, Tron, Binance Coin, Cardano, Bitcoin Cash.
+Leaflet Map that will list using markers all of the Crypto ATM’s in the USA.i) Focus on analysis of top ten Cryptocurrencies; Bitcoin, Ethereum, Litecoin, Ripple, Stellar, EOS, Tron, Binance Coin, Cardano, Bitcoin Cash.
 Map will contain a search field to allow user to find the number of Crypto ATM’s in a given geographical location.
 Advanced: Allowed user to find the closest Crypto ATM to their geographical location.
 Advanced: Use custom marker icons